 Then in February, it starts to get warmer and warmer until April when the average is 33ºC.
 Great temperatures to swim all day.
 From mid-April on, the monsoon season starts, but usually it rains once a day, not for long, with some exceptions.
 From May on, some of the business shut down for the low season and re-open around September.

-By now you’ve got all the information you need about the places to visit in Krabi, what to do, where to stay and how to move around here.
+Well, that’s all the information you need about the places to visit in Krabi, what to do, where to stay and how to move around there.
 So I hope you make the most of your trip and see the best of Krabi, as this place is just amazing!

 Love this post?
 Pin it for later!!